mendersoftware/mender-docs/06.Artifact-creation/05.Create-a-Delta-update-Artifact/docs.md

 ---

-This document explains how to create a binary delta artifact from two full system artifacts using the `mender-binary-delta-generator` CLI tool.
+This document explains how to create a binary delta artifact from two Operating System artifacts using the `mender-binary-delta-generator` CLI tool.
 Generation of the delta is something you would execute on a command line of a machine running Linux.

 For a step by step working example please check the [mender hub post](https://hub.mender.io/t/robust-delta-update-rootfs/1144).